DCotterill/halixia-hugo/content/ma/fermented-foods-1141.md

 layout: static
 ---

-Fermented foods can foster a healthy brain, body and mind
+Fermented foods can foster a healthy brain, body and mind.

 Try fermented foods as part of your daily diet and they could help weight loss, reduce inflammation, and even improve your mental health.